 When not working or teaching, Junofy loves to travel, workout and explore new hobbies.
 She is often found in quiet corners reading random books or writing blogs that she never publishes.
 She finds joy in associating real life with insights from behavioural sciences and spotting various biases in her every day behaviour.

-Or write to Junofy directly here!
-(Please agree to the conditions below before you send your message)
+Write to Junofy here!
+(Please agree to the condition below before you send your message)